uptane/uptane-standard/uptane-standard.md

 1. all Primaries perform full verification;
 1. all Secondaries that are updated via OTA at least perform partial verification; and
-1. all other ECUs that do not perform verification cannot be updated via OTA.
+1. all other ECUs that do not perform any type of verification cannot be updated via OTA.

 #### Updating one ECU with a complete image